 The Airmen's Stories - F/Lt.
 D H Ward

-Derek Harland Ward was born at Whangarei on July 31st 1917.
+Derek Harland Ward was born at Whangarei, New Zealand on 31st July 1917.
 He learned to fly at Waikato Airport, Hamilton in early 1937.
-He applied for an RNZAF short service commission in March and reported to Wigram on May 23rd.
+He applied for an RNZAF short service commission in March and reported to Wigram on 23rd May.
 Ward began flying training a month later.
-He was awarded his flying badge on December 10th.
-After completing the course on April 1st 1938, he sailed for the UK on the 23rd in the SS Tamaroa and transferred to the RAF on June 1st 1938 with a five year short service commission.
+He was awarded his flying badge on 10th December.
+After completing the course on 1st April 1938, he sailed for the UK on the 23rd in the SS Tamaroa and transferred to the RAF on 1st June 1938 with a five year short service commission.

 Photographs courtesy of Colonel C R Romberg RA, British Embassy Cairo